TangibleInc/template-system/editor/readme.md

 This is the new code editor based on CodeMirror 6.

-It's a curated and customized set of features designed to integrate with the Loops & Logic template (extended HTML), style (Sass), and script (JavaScript).
+It's a curated and customized set of features designed to integrate with a template (extended HTML), style (Sass), and script (JavaScript).

 The goal is to grow into an integrated development environment (IDE) with the editor at its core.